Petty hits 3-run HR, Oklahoma State beats Arizona in WCWS – KION546

 AP Sports Writer

+“With runners in scoring position, I needed to put the ball in play,” she said.
+“I really focused on just getting on top and driving it through the middle.
+That was my whole approach that entire at-bat.”

-Petty’s fifth homer of the season helped the Cowgirls (47-12) advance to play Florida on Saturday.
-Kelly Maxwell (20-4), a NFCA first-team All-American, threw a complete game for the Cowgirls and struck out 14.
+Kelly Maxwell (20-4), an NFCA first-team All-American, threw a complete game for Oklahoma State and struck out 14.
+She struck out all three batters swinging in the seventh.

+“I think we’re seeing one of the best pitchers in the country,” Arizona catcher Sharlize Palacios said.
+“That’s the big part.
+She’s a really good pitcher, and there’s going to be strikeouts.”

-Oklahoma State closed out a perfect opening day for Big 12 teams after Oklahoma and Texas won earlier.
+The Cowgirls closed out a perfect first day for Big 12 teams after Oklahoma and Texas won earlier.

+“I think what it does is validates the fact that this conference is really good,” Oklahoma State coach Kenny Gajewski said.
+“It’s been really good, and it’s good to have three of us here and three of us getting the winner’s side.
+That’s what it’s all about.
+Very happy for all of us.”

 Oklahoma State opened the scoring in the bottom of the fourth when Sydney Pennington singled to score Brianna Evans.
 Pennington was thrown out at second, and that helped Arizona limit the damage to one run.